 Roam Route 7 maps and schedules

 Roam Route 8X – Lake Louise / Banff Express

-Lake Louise is a magical place within Banff National Park, but it’s 59km away from the Town of Banff.
+Lake Louise is a magical place within Banff National Park, but it’s 59 km away from the Town of Banff.
 Wondering how to get from Banff to Lake Louise without a car?
-Easy… Roam route 8X will get you there.
-The Roam bus to Lake Louise has stops near the Chateau Lake Louise and the Lake Louise Village.
+Easy… you can take the bus to Lake Louise with Roam route 8X.
+The Roam bus to Lake Louise has convenient stops near the Chateau Lake Louise and the Lake Louise Village.

-Parking at Lake Louise is typically at a premium, so even if you have a rental car, you should consider taking the Lake Louise bus from Banff.
+Despite having massive parking lots, it is frequently difficult to find free parking at Lake Louise.
+Even if you have a rental car, you should consider taking the Lake Louise bus from Banff.

-There are also three seasonal routes operated by Roam which are excellent for Banff sightseeing:
+There are also three Banff bus routes operated by Roam during the peak summer season which are excellent for Banff sightseeing:

 Roam Route 6 – Lake Minnewanka

 There are many excellent Banff sightseeing options available on the Lake Minnewanka bus.

 The bus to from the Banff Townsite to Lake Minnewanka is seasonal and runs mid-May to mid-September.
 Check the Roam Lake Minnewanka bus page for current service details.

 Roam Route 9 – Johnston Canyon